37 Metaphors for Lost with Meaning and Examples

 26. Lost in the Abyss

-Meaning: The abyss represents a vast, infinite void, symbolizing feelings of emptiness and being lost in an insurmountable situation.
+Meaning: The abyss represents a vast, infinite void.

 Examples in Context:

-• “After the loss of a loved one, he felt like he was lost in the abyss, unable to find a way out of the sorrow.”
+• He felt like he was lost in the abyss, unable to find a way out of the sorrow.”

 • “Her dreams seemed distant, lost in the abyss of her uncertainty about the future.”